smartkiwi/browserstack-cucumber/README.md

 A Ruby helper for running tests in BrowserStack Automate browser testing cloud service.

+Marks BrowserStack Automate sessions as failed when cucumber scenario fails.

+This GEM includes custom Cucumber formatter to generate Junit report files accepted by Jenkins.
+These Junit reports includes BrowserStack session URL for failed scenarios.

 ## Installation

 Add this line to your application's Gemfile: